run-ai/docs/docs/admin/admin-ui-setup/project-setup.md

 The setting only takes effect for Jobs that have started after the duration has been changed.

+### View Applied Policies

+Policies that are applied to a project are now visible using the *View policy* button.
+The following types of policies are available for viewing:

+* Interactive policies
+* Training policies
+* Inference policies

+!!!
+Note
+    Polices are **Read only** when using the *View policies* button.
+See your Administrator to change the policy.

 ## See Also

 Run:ai supports an additional (optional) level of resource allocation called [Departments](department-setup.md).